Docs

 }

-failed to generate a cache ID for that object.
+This replacement does not occur for a particular object if the previous step failed to generate a cache ID for that object.
 Instead, the original object remains.

-Later, if you for another Person who has the same homeworld, that normalized Person object will contain a reference to the same cached object! can dramatically reduce data duplication, and it also helps your local data stay up to date with your server.
+Later, if you query for another Person who has the same homeworld, that normalized Person object will contain a reference to the same cached object! can dramatically reduce data duplication, and it also helps your local data stay up to date with your server.

 4. Store normalized objects